 Shayne Fitz-Coy

-Shayne Fitz-Coy is an operator-investor who buys and builds mission-driven, people-centered services companies.
+Shayne Fitz-Coy is an operator-investor who buys and builds people-centered software and services companies.

-Shayne Fitz-Coy is Co-CEO of Sabot Family Companies, the long-term investment firm Shayne Fitz-Coy co-founded with Arar Han in 2016, and CEO of Rustic Pathways.
-Shayne Fitz-Coy teaches Introduction to Private Equity at Seoul National University.
+He is Co-founder and Co-CEO of Sabot Family Companies, the long-term investment firm he co-founded with Arar Han in 2016, and CEO of Rustic Pathways.
+He teaches Introduction to Private Equity at Seoul National University.

 Shayne Fitz-Coy teaching Introduction to Private Equity at Seoul National University